The Laplacian Keyboard: Beyond the Linear Span: Empirical Validation on DMC

-\paragraph{Implementation:} For each domain--dataset pair and a given basis size $k$, we train a Laplacian encoder and a corresponding USFA policy, resulting in 9 pre-trained agents that are used for zero-shot evaluation.
-Using these pre-trained components, we then train a meta-policy for each downstream task, yielding a total of 36 meta-policies (9 domain--dataset pairs $\times$ 4 tasks).
-We repeat this procedure for basis sizes $k \in \{1, 2, 3, 5, 10, 20, 50\}$.
-Both the USFA and the meta-policies are trained using TD3 \citep{fujimoto2018addressing}.
-Zero-shot performance is evaluated using 10K labeled samples, while each meta-policy is trained for 200K environment interactions.
-To contextualize task difficulty, we additionally train a flat TD3 agent for 2M interactions.
-Both the meta-policy and the flat baseline are evaluated every 10K interactions over 10 episodes, and all results are averaged over 30 independent runs.
+\paragraph{Implementation:} For each domain--dataset pair and basis size $k$, we train a Laplacian encoder and a corresponding USFA, yielding 9 pre-trained agents per basis size used for zero-shot evaluation.
+A meta-policy is then trained for each downstream task, giving 36 meta-policies per basis size (9 domain--dataset pairs $\times$ 4 tasks).
+Across all basis sizes $k \in \{1, 2, 3, 5, 10, 20, 50\}$, this amounts to $252$ settings in total.
+Both the USFA and meta-policies are trained with TD3 \citep{fujimoto2018addressing}.
+Following \cite{touati2022does}, zero-shot performance is evaluated using 10K labeled samples; each meta-policy is trained for 200K environment interactions, evaluated every 10K steps over 10 episodes.
+Options are terminated after $t_{\text{term}}=5$ steps (see Appendix~\ref{sec:termination-appx} for an ablation).
+All results are averaged over 30 independent runs. \looseness=-1